Buck–boost converter: Conceptual overview

 Like the buck and boost converters, the operation of the buck-boost is best understood in terms of the inductor's "reluctance" to allow rapid change in current.
 From the initial state in which nothing is charged and the switch is open, the current through the inductor is zero.
 When the switch is first closed, the blocking diode prevents current from flowing into the right hand side of the circuit, so it must all flow through the inductor.
-However, since the inductor doesn't allow rapid current change, it will initially keep the current low by dropping most of the voltage provided by the source.
+However, since the inductor doesn't allow rapid current change, it will initially keep the current low by opposing the voltage provided by the source.

-Over time, the inductor will allow the current to slowly increase by decreasing its own resistance.
-In an ideal circuit the voltage drop across the inductor would remain constant.
-When the inherent resistance of wires and the switch is taken into account then the voltage drop across the inductor will also decrease as the current increases.
+Over time, the inductor will allow the current to slowly increase.
+In an ideal circuit the voltage across the inductor would remain constant, but when the inherent resistance of wiring, switch and the inductor itself is taken into account, the effective (electro-motive) voltage across the inductor will decrease as the current increases.
 Also during this time, the inductor will store energy in the form of a magnetic field.